yongeshi/rpg-escape-game/README.md

 TODO:
 -Make it deployable so that i can share it to others: Recreate this with a new JavaFX project via the e(fx)clipse plugin (gives access to a fxbuild file) - convert and build with Gradle
--Maybe look into uploading a runnable .jar file and making an .exe file with Launch4j to be able to share with friends/family
+-Move images into resource file and main code into separate file (standard when built with Gradle) -Maybe look into uploading a runnable .jar file and making an .exe file with Launch4j to be able to share with friends/family